mdw-at-linuxbox/bd/README.md

 # Provision Data Lab on Bare Metal

-If you decide to deploy to bare metal servers, the current assumption is that they are provisioned running Red Hat Enterprise Linux.
-Distributions like CentOS may work, but haven't been tested.
+If you decide to deploy to bare metal servers, the current assumption is that they are provisioned running Red Hat Enterprise Linux 7 or CentOS 7.

 When you deploy to bare metal, you need to specify which group a particular node will assume in an Ansible inventory file.
 There are two main host groups